Thrixspermum: Description

 Orchids in the genus Thrixspermum are epiphytic or lithophytic, rarely terrestrial, monopodial herbs with long thick roots, and flat, fleshy leaves arranged in two ranks with their bases sheathing the stem.
 The flowers are arranged on a pendulous or arching flowering stem arising from a leaf axil.
 The flowers are usually short-lived and often open for less than a day.
 The sepals are free from and more or less similar to each other.
 The petals are free from each other and similar to, but slightly shorter than the sepals.
 The labellum is stiffly attached to the column with a pouched base and three lobes, the side lobes erect, usually short and blunt and the middle lobe thick and fleshy.
 The fruit is a long, thin capsule.

 Taxonomy and naming

 The genus Thrixspermum was first formally described in 1790 by João de Loureiro in Flora Cochinchinensis.
 The name Thrixspermum is derived from the Ancient Greek words thrix (θρίξ), meaning "hair" and sperma (σπέρμα) meaning "seed".

 Species

-The following is a list of species of Thrixspermum recognised by the World Checklist of Selected Plant Families as at January 2019:
+The following is a list of species of Thrixspermum recognised by the Plants of the World Online as at January 2025: